-A central stairway directly facing the entrance lobby leads to the accommodation – the ground floor is not currently available – where you first discover a generous Kitchen and dining room that stretch the full depth of the house.
+A central staircase directly facing the entrance lobby leads to the accommodation on the first floor – where you first discover a generous Kitchen and dining room that stretch the full depth of the house.

 At its heart is a marble preparation island / breakfast bar with fitted ceramic hob, undercounter oven, and sunken sink.